awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-how-to.md

 ## How to specify a commitment policy<a name="crypto-cli-commitment-policy"></a>

-To set the [commitment policy](concepts.md#commitment-policy) for the command, use the `--commitment-policy` parameter\.
-This parameter is introduced in version 1\.7\.*x*\.
+To set the [commitment policy](concepts.md#commitment-policy) for the command, use the [`--commitment-policy` parameter](crypto-cli-reference.md#syntax-commitment-policy)\.
+This parameter is introduced in version 1\.8\.*x*\.
 It is valid in encrypt and decrypt commands\.

-In version 1\.7\.*x*, the `--commitment-policy` parameter is required and has only one valid value, `forbid-encrypt-allow-decrypt`\.
-Beginning in version 2\.0\.*x*, this parameter is optional and the default is `require-encrypt-require-decrypt`, which encrypts and decrypts only with [key commitment](concepts.md#key-commitment)\.

 The commitment policy you set is valid only for the command in which it appears\.
 If you do not set a commitment policy for a command, the AWS Encryption CLI uses the default value\.

 For example, the following parameter value sets the commitment policy to `require-encrypt-allow-decrypt`, which always encrypts with key commitment, but will decrypt a ciphertext that was encrypted with or without key commitment\.